 From a large mirror ball to an LED light-bearing tree, the area is a hive of activity.
 You can spend plenty of time here wandering around, having a drink, and checking out the quirky installations.
 There’s even a Ferris wheel if you’re keen to get a birds-eye view of the city.

-If you’re feeling hungry, there’s also plenty of restaurants and eateries to grab a bite at.
+If you’re feeling hungry, there are also plenty of restaurants and eateries to grab a bite at.